CFGIndia20/team-15/README.md

 The mission of Umeed is to empower women looking for financial sustainablity so that they can take their own decisions,develop monetizable skills,and self-worth

 ## Product Features
+* Fully Responsive application ,can be operated easily from android phones.
 * Product Tracking
 * Distribution of Work.
 * Track of Progress.